Constructing convex projective 3-manifolds with generalized cusps: Infinitesimal deformations and twisted cohomology

-We begin by discussing cohomology with coefficients in $\so(3,1)$.
+We next discuss cohomology with coefficients in $\so(3,1)$.
 These cohomology groups are classically studied and well understood.
-The following Lemma summarizes some well known properties of $H^1_{\rhohyp}(\Gamma,\so(3,1))$ that will be important for our purposes.
+The following Lemma summarizes some well known properties of $H^1(\Gamma,\so(3,1)^{\rhohyp})$ that will be important for our purposes.

-\begin{lemma} Suppose that $M$ has $k$ cusps, then \begin{itemize} \item $H^1_{\rhohyp}(\Gamma,\so(3,1))$ is $2k$-dimensional \item $H^1_{\rhohyp}(\Delta,\so(3,1))$ is $4k$-dimensional \item $\res_\ast:H^1_{\rhohyp}(\Gamma,\so(3,1))\to H^1_{\rhohyp}(\Delta,\so(3,1))$ is injective \end{itemize} \end{lemma}
+\begin{lemma} Suppose that $M$ has $k$ cusps, then \begin{itemize} \item $H^1(\Delta,\so(3,1)^{\rhohyp})$ is $4k$-dimensional \item $H^1(\Gamma,\so(3,1)^{\rhohyp})$ is $2k$-dimensional \item $\res_\ast:H^1(\Gamma,\so(3,1)^{\rhohyp})\to H^1(\mu,\so(3,1)^{\rhohyp})$ is injective \end{itemize} \end{lemma}